 In-store stock drops haven't happened at major, non-club retailers yet in 2021, but Best Buy recently confirmed that it will be holding an in-store console purchase event on September 23rd.

 The Xbox Series X is Microsoft’s new flagship console, and is selling for $499.
 It’s got a custom 8-core Zen 2 CPU and 12 teraflop RDNA 2 GPU, with upper limits of 4K/120 Hz in certain games.
 This is the new top-of-the-line for the Xbox, and is what you’ll want to buy if you’re a diehard fan.

-If you absolutely can’t wait and don’t mind supporting scalpers, you can also buy the Xbox Series X aftermarket. eBay sellers seem to have two different approaches here, with some listings going up before the seller has received their pre-order and others claiming to already have the console in hand.
+If you absolutely can’t wait, you can also buy the Xbox Series X aftermarket.
+We don't necessarily support this, but keeping track of reseller markups is a good way to follow demand. eBay sellers seem to have two different approaches here, with some listings going up before the seller has received their pre-order and others claiming to already have the console in hand.
 Listings with the console in hand will likely ship more quickly, but they also tend to be more expensive.
 Right now, you can expect the mark-up to be between $50 - $100 depending on which listing you’re looking at.

 There’s also stockX, which is primarily a sneaker selling site.
-The markup here is much higher, though, with listings starting at $725.
+The markup here is much higher, though, with listings starting around $600.

 Xbox Series S

 The Xbox Series S is Microsoft’s new budget console, with an official price of $299.
 It’s got weaker specs than the Xbox Series X, but aims to play all the same games at 1440p as opposed to 4K.
 It’s also all-digital.
 If you don’t need the top-of-the-line or just want something to play Game Pass games on in the living room, it’s a solid bet.